 A trucking company may be held responsible for your accident if it didn’t have proper policies in place to handle these issues or if it had them but chose to ignore them.

 When dealing with a truck accident, both insurance providers and the trucking company involved will often seek to put the blame solely on the other driver to avoid paying compensation.

 A skilled truck injury attorney can utilize trucking professionals and gather evidence to show possible factors in the crash:

 ● Traffic violations such as failing to maintain a proper distance from another vehicle

 ● Mechanical and/or maintenance problems with the truck

 Any of these common Myrtle Beach truck accident causes could be due to negligent behavior on the part of the driver’s employer.

 Have You Been Injured In A South Carolina Area Truck Accident?

-If you or a loved one was injured in a commercial truck accident in South Carolina, our experienced truck accident lawyers are ready to help right away.
-Contact us online, or call our Myrtle Beach, South Carolina office directly at 843.488.3165 to schedule your free consultation.
-We are also able to meet clients at our Conway, Charleston, Mt.
+If you or a loved one was injured in a commercial truck accident in South Carolina, you should speak with a truck accident lawyer as soon as possible.
+Contact us online or call our Myrtle Beach office directly at 843.488.3165 to schedule your consultation.
+We are also able to meet clients at our Charleston, Conway, Florence, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.